Cyberbullying Facts Summarizing What is Currently Known

 Other Published Research

-This past summer, we reviewed all of the published research we could find that included prevalence rates for cyberbullying.
+In 2014 we reviewed all of the published research we could find that included prevalence rates for cyberbullying.
 This work built on our earlier effort to quantitatively summarize published cyberbullying articles which we wrote about in our book Cyberbullying Prevention and Response: Expert Perspectives (see especially chapter 2).
 In total, we have now reviewed 73 articles published in peer-reviewed academic journals.
 Fifty-one of those included cyberbullying victimization rates and 42 included cyberbullying offending rates.
 As you can see from the charts below (click to enlarge), rates across all of the studies ranged widely, from 2.3% to 72% for victimization and from 1.2% to 44.1% for offending.
 The average across all of these studies was remarkably similar to the rates that we found in our work (about 21% of teens have been cyberbullied and about 15% admitted to cyberbullying others at some point in their lifetimes).
 Taken as a whole, it seems safe to conclude that about one out of every four teens has experienced cyberbullying, and about one out of every six teens has done it to others.

 A couple of other broad generalizations can be made about cyberbullying, based on recent research: